boogermanus/UATP/README.md

   - I did not do this with the PaymentMethod field, which is not a good pattern.
 I got lazy and just validated the payment method against a list of valid options.
     If I were to make another pass at this, I would add a new table and relationship between PaymentTransactions and the new PaymentMethod table.
   - The final design allows me to easily add new payment providers and currencies to the database without having to worrying about input validation.
-* In a larger application I would have created a base repository system in order to avoid having to constantly write CRUD operations for **every repository**.
+* In a larger application I would have created a base repository system in order to avoid having to constantly write CRUD operations for *every repository*.
 I do this with most of my personal projects because I came from an organization that had no concept of this, and amount of time spend writing boiler plate code was unnecessary.
 Since this project is relatively small I and the repositories were very complex I opted for a simple approach.
 I would be happy to discuss this further.
 * I faked all my repositories in my unit tests because this is just the simple approach and the one which is recommened by Microsoft.
 * I did not unit test my controller for the main reason being that business logic should never live in a controller.
 While its easy to unit test controllers, I believe that integration testing is better for this sort of system.
+* While I added Authentication and Authorization it is *really* insecure.
+In a larger app I would make use of the Identity framework to store user information.